Business administration: PhD in Management

 The PhD in Management is the highest academic degree awarded in the study of business management.
 The degree is intended for those seeking academic research- and teaching-careers as faculty or professors in the study of management at business schools worldwide.

 Doctor of Management

 A newer form of a management doctorate is the Doctor of Management (D.M., D.Mgt., DBA, or DMan).
 It is a doctoral degree conferred upon an individual who is trained through advanced study and research in the applied science and professional practice of management.
-This doctorate has elements of both research and practice relative to social and managerial concerns within society and organizations.
+This doctorate incorporates elements of both research and practice related to social and managerial concerns within society and organizations.